Rajkumar-Aute/Rajkumar-Aute/readme.md

 ###  Cloud & DevSecOps Engineer | AWS | Kubernetes | Terraform | CI/CD
-> Cloud & DevSecOps Engineer with 14+ years of IT experience delivering secure, scalable, and automated cloud solutions across AWS and Azure.
-Expert in infrastructure as code, Kubernetes orchestration, Jenkins, GitHub Actions for CI/CD automation, and cloud security, with a strong record of reducing deployment times, improving cost efficiency, and ensuring compliance for enterprise clients.
+> Cloud & DevSecOps Engineer with 14+ years of IT experience delivering secure, scalable, and automated cloud solutions across AWS.
+Expert in Kubernetes, Terraform, Jenkins, GitHub Actions for CI/CD automation, and cloud security, with a strong record of reducing deployment times, improving cost efficiency, and ensuring compliance for enterprise clients.